contagon/handbook/handbook/0-introductory-overview.md

 * _Doctrinal Foundation:_ These chapters present doctrine and principles fundamental to serving in the Church.
 They explain:

-	+ God’s plan of happiness, the work of salvation and exaltation, and the purpose of the Church.
+	+ God’s plan of happiness, His work of salvation and exaltation, and the purpose of the Church.
-	+ The role of the family in God’s plan, the work of salvation and exaltation in the home, and the relationship between the home and the Church.
+	+ The role of the family in God’s plan, His work of salvation and exaltation in the home, and the relationship between the home and the Church.
 	+ Priesthood principles.
 	+ Principles for leading in the Savior’s Church.
 * _Church Organization:_ These chapters provide instructions for stake presidencies and bishoprics, priesthood quorum leaders, stake and ward organization leaders, and others who serve in the Church.
-* _The Work of Salvation and Exaltation:_ These chapters instruct on the core work of the Church:
+* _God’s Work of Salvation and Exaltation:_ These chapters instruct on the core work of the Church:

 	+ Living the gospel of Jesus Christ
 	+ Caring for those in need